 Generating data from IoT sensors is crucial for both customer and employee-facing apps.
 Let’s look at the healthcare industry.
-With wearables’ help, a patient can know how many calories they burn, how many steps they have walked, their heart rate, etc. The IoT sensors picked up all the data necessary for the customer to evaluate.
-Meanwhile, from an employee-facing perspective, this data collection will be useful to prescribe medications and alert when a person is sick.
+With wearables' help, a patient can know how many calories they burn, how many steps they have walked, their heart rate, etc. The IoT sensors picked up all the data necessary for the customer to evaluate.
+Meanwhile, from an employee-facing perspective, this data collection will be useful for prescribing medications and alerting when a person is sick.

-Another example would be in the airline industry.
-A customer-facing app could tell passengers the boarding time and any changes of gates, the airplane’s real-time position, duty-free shop options, etc. Meanwhile, an employee-facing app could show the customers’ many inputs (if they do request a seat change if they purchase products), fuel efficiency, and other process improvements data to increase revenue.
+Another example would be the airline industry.
+A customer-facing app could tell passengers the boarding time and any changes of gates, the airplane's real-time position, duty-free shop options, etc. Meanwhile, an employee-facing app could show the customers' many inputs (if they request a seat change if they purchase products), fuel efficiency, and other process improvement data to increase revenue.

 Well-thought UX-Design for product growth

-The key to UX Design is usability or how to make a design that ‘makes sense’ to people.
+The key to UX Design is usability, or how to make a design that ‘makes sense to people.
 As an illustration, a watch with many buttons and functions may look sophisticated.
-However, without reading the instructions, users wouldn’t know the buttons’ abilities.
-In contrast, a SmartWatch with a good UX design would be easy to control and navigate through.
+However, users wouldn’t know the buttons’ abilities without reading the instructions.
+In contrast, a SmartWatch with a good UX design would be easy to control and navigate.

 A good design for IoT would be simple and seamless.
 Imagine a person steps into a smart house.
 He or she can instruct the house to adjust the light to his liking, turn on the TV with a voice command, choose a movie based on the recommended list, and so on.
 All this experience should be offered through the same ‘feel.’

 Another important part is the process of mining feedback.
 There would be times when customer experience is bad when you need to evaluate what happened.
-There should be a clear direction on how to process this kind of feedback.
+There should be a clear direction for processing this kind of feedback.

 Downturn Effect on IoT platforms and sensors